"To stop the flow of music

 but never lose your head."

-Heavy metal poundage from the likes
+Heavy metal poundage in the house.

 Long before the Beatles, way before the Clash and ages before all things music related became an obsession to me, Steppenwolf had its mighty fangs deeply embedded within my throat.